JacobLoewen/JacobLoewen/README.md

 ## About Me 💭

 - I'm currently a Computer Science student in Second Year with a passion for creation.

-- I love working on projects (especially with others)
+- I love working on projects, learning new technologies, and problem solving.

-- Plan to one day start a huge project that will allow me to follow my dreams.
+- On a mission to create my own big project.

+# Skills 🖥️

+- Java

+- Python

+- HTML/CSS

+- Node

 ## Reach Out 📞